AsianTaquito/Zonta-club-website/UML_Diagrams.md

 ## Diagram Descriptions

-### 1. Use Case Diagram
+### 1. Cart Management Sequence Diagram
-Illustrates the three types of users (Visitor, Shopper, Member) and the actions they can perform on the website.
-Visitors can browse content, Shoppers can use the full e-commerce functionality, and Members can access the external member portal.
+Details all cart interactions: loading cart data, increasing/decreasing quantities (with auto-removal when quantity hits zero), removing items via the X button, and clearing the entire cart.
+Shows how each action updates localStorage and refreshes the UI.

 ### 2. Class Diagram
 Shows the data structures used throughout the application: